the-mold/adelante/interview/programming-paradigms.md

 #----------
 # Imperative vs declarative programming
 Imperative programming is about controlling the flow of a program.
 It focuses on details of steps, tasks and controlling program flow.
-It uses a lot statements like `loop`, `while`, `break`.
+It uses a lot statements, like `loop`, `while`, `break`.
 Declarative programming is all about rescribing the result.
 It specifies how the rsult should look like and does not concern with control flow.
 Example is JS `map` or `filter` function.